 Destination branding is a process used to develop a unique identity and personality, different from all competitive destinations.
-(Cosma, S.; Urcan, A.; Bota, M, 2010).
+(Cosma S. Urcan A., Bota M, p.1-2).

 The five elements of the brand identity are: the brand name, the font, the logo, the colors used, and the baseline.